 If you want to stop wasting energy mid-route, using your feet precisely will help a ton!
 Approach each foothold like you would press an elevator button.
 As soon as you plant your toe, press into that foot and make your next move.
 Try not to readjust once you’ve planted.
 This skill will help you become far more efficient so that you can climb longer and feel better afterward.

-Here I share my favorite post-climb routine with exercises, then self-massage on Roll Model® Method original size therapy balls to get my feet to look and act like feet again.
+Here I share my favorite post-climb routine with foot and toe exercises, then self-massage on Roll Model® Method original size therapy balls to get my feet to look and act like feet again.

 Whether you’re new to climbing, brushing up on your skills, or just intrigued by the idea of scaling a wall, I’d encourage you to head to your local gym or crag and try out some fancy footwork.